raspberrypilearning/build-crumble-motor-buggy/en/step_10.md

 ![Example maze](images/mazeChallenge_example.png)

 This example might seem quite easy, but getting your code right takes patience.
-This one has small passages and only needs right turns.
 Start with something simple then build on it!

 --- /task ---